Killing of Victor Perez

 On April 5, 2025, 17-year-old Victor Perez, a nonverbal autistic boy with cerebral palsy, was shot and killed by four police officers in Pocatello, Idaho.
-Perez was taken to the Portneuf Medical Center for his injuries, where he died nearly a week later due to complications.
+Perez was taken to the Portneuf Medical Center for his injuries, where he died a week later on April 12 due to complications.
 On September 3, 2025, the Attorney General's Office stated that they would not file charges against the police officers; however, as of November 2025, Perez's family is proceeding with a federal civil rights lawsuit.

+Background

+Victor Perez was a 17-year-old boy who was born with cerebral palsy and had nonverbal autism.
+His family described him as having the brain of a 5-year-old and that he "[could] hardly walk".
+The 911 call on April 5 was the third time since December 2024 that the police were dispatched to Perez's address, and in one of the incident reports, his mother stated that he "had a history of having violent outbursts".

 Shooting

 On April 5, 2025, at 5:10 pm, a security camera captured several people struggling.
 They were later identified as Perez's grandfather, mother, and younger sister, who were struggling with him over a 9-inch kitchen knife.
 During this incident, Perez attempted to strike his grandfather with the knife, and his grandfather returned several hits both with his hands and a log.
 At 5:22pm, a neighbor called 911, "explaining that a man who appeared to be intoxicated was wielding a knife and trying to stab other people".
-This would be the third time since December that the police were dispatched to that address, and in one of the incident reports the mother stated that Victor "had a history of having violent outbursts".
 The 911 operator dispatched four police officers who were not aware of Perez' disability.
 The neighbor who called 911 also recorded the events on her cellphone.

 When the officers arrived, they gave verbal commands to Perez, and he did not comply.
 However, in response, he raised the knife and moved towards them at which point the officers shot him 12 times.
+Victor was behind a fence and stood up, not understanding why several men appeared outside of his yard.
+The officers then screamed briefly for a few seconds before shooting at him.
+There was no descalation and they arrived with guns in hand.
 This occurred sixteen seconds after the officers arrived.
 Victor Perez's leg had to be immediately amputated and was in critical condition.
 Perez died from his injuries on April 12.